klmmmv/thesis/chap4.md

 [^owl]: The recent specification for OWL can be found at: https://www.w3.org/TR/owl2-overview/ .

-In accordance to the above method, [@hoever] et alii define the following terms:
+In accordance to the above method, [@hoever] et al. define the following terms:

 - subject,
 - business object,